AdrienPoupa/soen6441/README.md

 - testGetKeyword: For SearchResultsActorMessages

--testSetKeyword: For SearchResultsActorMessages
+- testSetKeyword: For SearchResultsActorMessages

--testGetStatuses:For SearchResultsActorMessages
+- testGetStatuses:For SearchResultsActorMessages

--testSetStatuses:For SearchResultsActorMessages
+- testSetStatuses:For SearchResultsActorMessages

--testGetTwitterService :For SearchResultsActorMessages
+- testGetTwitterService :For SearchResultsActorMessages

--testSetTwitterService: For SearchResultsActorMessages
+- testSetTwitterService: For SearchResultsActorMessages

 - testTickClass: For SearchResultsActorMessages

 - testSearchResultsActor: For SearchResultActor

--testGetUser: For Status
+- testGetUser: For Status

--testSetUser: For Status
+- testSetUser: For Status

--testGetFullText: For Status
+- testGetFullText: For Status

--testSetFullText: For Status
+- testSetFullText: For Status

--testGetType : For Status
+- testGetType : For Status

--testGetId : For Status
+- testGetId : For Status

--testSetId:For Status
+- testSetId:For Status

--equalsContract: For Status
+- equalsContract: For Status

--testUserActor: For UserActor
+- testUserActor: For UserActor

--testSetSearchResultsActor: For UserActor
+- testSetSearchResultsActor: For UserActor

--testSetMaterializer: For UserActor
+- testSetMaterializer: For UserActor

--testSetSearchResultsMap: For UserActor
+- testSetSearchResultsMap: For UserActor

--testGetLocation: For User
+- testGetLocation: For User

--testSetLocation: For User
+- testSetLocation: For User

--testGetDescription: For User
+- testGetDescription: For User

--testSetDescription : For User
+- testSetDescription : For User

--testGetFollowers :For User
+- testGetFollowers :For User

--testSetFollowers: For User
+- testSetFollowers: For User

--testGetFriends: For User
+- testGetFriends: For User

--testSetFriends: For User
+- testSetFriends: For User

--testGetId :For User
+- testGetId :For User

--testSetName: For User
+- testSetName: For User

--testGetScreenName : For User
+- testGetScreenName : For User

--testSetScreenName : For User
+- testSetScreenName : For User